MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/create-change-request-enterprise-mode-portal.md

 -   Windows Server 2012 R2
 -   Windows Server 2008 R2 with Service Pack 1 (SP1)

-Employees assigned to the Requester role all have the ability to create a change request.
+Employees assigned to the Requester role can create a change request.
 A change request is used to tell the Approvers and the Administrator that a website needs to be added or removed from the Enterprise Mode Site List.
 The employee can navigate to each stage of the process by using the workflow links provided at the top of each page of the portal.

 >[!Important]
 >Each Requester must have access to a test machine with Administrator rights, letting him or her get to the pre-production environment to make sure that the requested change is correct.